rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-1-setup-of-sets.md

 as "consistency with regards to the `subset-of` operator".

 * `(s coupled-with t) -> (s related-to t)` is true if `(s != t)`
-* Note that this statement is required to be true (/see/ "req-2" /).
+* Note that this statement is true by the above requirement.

 Note that the intention of the above requirement is to guarantee that the setup does not contain two sets that overlap each other.
 That is, any two non-empty